MFGA’s Annual Regenerative Ag Conference

 Bio: Harold is a potato farmer with a lovely wife and four great kids.
 Harold farms 5000 irrigated acres in the Taber, Alberta area with his brother Chris, father Gerald and a great crew.
 Potatoes are the main crop, grown for Frito Lay, McCain, and Shearers.
 Other crops grown on the farm are faba beans, flax, grains, silage corn, seed canola, mixed forage, cover crops.

-Ross McDonald, Lake Alma, Saskatchewan
+Ross MacDonald, Lake Alma, Saskatchewan

 Industry Sector: Grazing/Grasslands, Regen Ag